-Student and staff health and wellness is our primary concern this year, with a focus on two critical aspects of school climate and culture.
-The first aspect is protecting the physical safety and mental health of all members of our school community during a global pandemic.
-The second aspect involves building and maintaining a healthy school culture despite and amid local and national issues around diversity, inclusion and acceptance.
+Returning to "normal" is our primary concern this year, with a focus on two critical aspects of school climate and culture.
+The first aspect is educating our students around Social and Emotional Learning.
+The second aspect involves building and maintaining a healthy school culture despite and amid local and national issues around diversity, inclusion, and acceptance.